Connnnnn/Connect5/README.md

 Tests can be found in the tests folder under ConnectTests.py

 ## Deploying
+**Note : In order to connect to the database for the game to be operational, the config file is required.
+This can be sent upon request**
 In order to streamline the process, I have created two batch files.

 - The first is called prereqs.bat which is used for setting the python version, activating the virtual environment, downloading pip and then downloading all dependencies in the requirements.txt file.